ndiku/iebc/README.md

-# iebc
+# IEBC KENYA ELECTION
-A collection of scripts to download election results forms from forms.iebc.or.ke
+A collection of scripts to download presidential election results for the 2022 general election from forms.iebc.or.ke